CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 - The total number of unique words in the corpus, which is the vocabulary size of the corpus (`Word Types`).
 - A ranking of every unique word type by its frequency in the corpus.

 You will note that AntConc has treated all text as lowercase.
-This should be changed when examining curatorial voice, because knowing where words are used in relation to punctuation is a tell for features like sentence structure and length.
-In AntConc you need to change these settings for each tool individually.
+Whilst this can be useful, it means that the word "cook" and the family name "Cook" are treated as the same `word type` in our count.
+Case sensitivity is also useful when examining curatorial voice, because knowing where words are used in relation to punctuation is a tell for features like sentence structure and length.

+In AntConc you need to change case sensitivity settings for each tool individually.
 Change this now by going to `Tool Preferences`, choosing `Word List`, and unticking `Treat all data as lowercase`, and then pressing `Apply`.
 Back in the `Word List` tab hit `Start` again to see the difference.

 > ## What is a word?
 >